vedi/knowledge-base/src/documents/unity/grow/GrowCompete_GettingStarted.html.md

 ---
 layout: "content"
 image: "Tutorial"
-title: "GROW Compete"
+title: "GrowCompete"
-text: "Get started with GROW Compete for Unity.
+text: "Get started with GrowCompete for Unity.
 Includes all of SOOMLA's modules: Core, Store, Profile, Levelup and Highway.
 Learn how to easily integrate Leaderboards, Sync, and Social capabilities into your game."
 position: 10
 theme: 'platforms'
 collection: 'unity_grow'